 Film run-time: 15 minutes | Starring Angela Giffin, Julian Black Antelope, Brenna Sommer

 The use of a dog whistle, as a narrative device, is a concise conceit; its specific application is emblematic of a universal argument, that of knowledge and the price of attaining it.
 In choosing to know the truth of what Jasmine is, Molly has to come to terms with what follows.
-Pitted against a society that has ritualized slaughter as the only viable normality against chaos, the immediate consequence of Molly’s decision has modern resonance.
+Pitted against a society that has ritualized slaughter as the only viable norm against chaos, the immediate consequence of Molly’s decision has modern resonance.

-In the case of the real world, the “othering” witnessed in the film is as relevant to our times as it is to the film’s dangerous wasteland, in that the dehumanization enables atrocities to be carried out.
+In the case of the real world, the “othering” witnessed in the film is as relevant to our times as it is to the film’s dangerous wasteland, in that dehumanization enables atrocities to be carried out.
 As fantastical as the setting of a post-apocalyptic world may be, its ethics are familiar: our humanity is dependent on love, and through love we may find just the antidote to hate, even if it carries a heavy burden.